design-ops/stylable-swiftui/README.md

 # SwiftUIStylable

-An attempt to make SwiftUI components stylable by an external type and reusable across apps.
+An attempt to make SwiftUI components stylable by an external type and reusable across apps, based on the principles of Atomic Design (https://bradfrost.com/blog/post/atomic-web-design/).

 ### Goals